wolfpup-software/jackrabbit-js/README.md

 }
 ```

-A test collection is a series of tests and some data about how tests should be
+A `test collection` is a series of tests and some data about how tests should be
 run.

+In Jackrabbit, a `test colleciton` looks like the following:

 ```TS
 const myTestCollection = {